tindandelion/carnd-advanced-lane-detection-p4/README.md

 ![Single output image][image8]

 The green stripe represents the approximated lane.
-In addition, the line points, extracted from the source image, are also displayed in red and blue.
+In addition, the line points, extracted from the source image, are also displayed with red and blue.

 ### Video processing